Target Date Strategies

-TARGET DATE FUNDS.
-Target date funds are funds with the target date being the approximate date when investors plan to start withdrawing their money.
-Generally, the asset allocation of each fund will change on an annual basis with the asset allocation becoming more conservative as the fund nears the target retirement date.
-The principal value of the fund(s) is not guaranteed at any time, including at the target date.
+The JPMorgan SmartRetirement Funds are target date funds with the target date being the approximate date when investors plan to retire.
+Generally, the asset allocation of each Fund will change on an annual basis with the asset allocation becoming more conservative as the Fund nears the target retirement date.
+The principal value of the Fund(s) is not guaranteed at any time, including at the target date.

 There may be additional fees or expenses associated with investing in a Fund of Funds strategy.